websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-2-breaking-changes.md

 #### How should I update my code?

 There's no direct replacement for the removed class.
 If you have code that depends on it, you must implement it yourself.

 #### Why was this change made?

-The class `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponseOutput`
-was deleted without deprecation warning because it became unused after improvements were implemented on Data Provider code in [LPS-81563](https://issues.liferay.com/browse/LPS-81563)
+The class `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponseOutput` was deleted without deprecation warning because it became unused after improvements were implemented on Data Provider code in [LPS-81563](https://issues.liferay.com/browse/LPS-81563)

 ---------------------------------------

-### Removed Method in DDMDataProviderTracker
+### Removed a Method in DDMDataProviderTracker
 - **Date:** 2020-Jul-14
 - **JIRA Ticket:** [LPS-81563](https://issues.liferay.com/browse/LPS-81563)

 #### What changed?

-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderTracker`'s
-`getDDMDataProviderContextContributors` method was removed.
+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderTracker`'s `getDDMDataProviderContextContributors` method was removed.

 #### Who is affected?